Quafadas/dedav4s/docs/explanation/examples.md

 1. Your plot can't be a method defined on the Timeseries class itself.
 That's an obvious and trivial next step.
 1. You have to own the data structure - have a look at the example on the homepage.
 That works through an extension method defined on ```Numeric[Iterable]```

-Which basically means you can "interface" plotting on datatypes of interest to you.
+Which means you can "interface" plotting on datatypes of interest to you.
 I found this to be a powerful concept